The EveryDaySafe programme

 Read the three training and competency frameworks

-A new departmental safety officer (DSO) mentoring scheme launched in April 2024 for a six-month pilot.
+A new departmental safety officer (DSO) mentoring scheme began piloting in April 2024.

 This scheme, which is integrated into the POD mentoring programme, supports change by: